 Study Materials for Christians

-These free eBooks provide inside information on one of the most prolific, subtle deceptions in the church today.
-Because of the importance of the information contained in the following books, the authors decided to make them available at no charge to you, the reader.
-The eBooks are full-length, PDF versions that can be viewed, searched, downloaded and/or printed.
-They are for your personal use only.
-Please do not post these eBooks on other websites without permission from the authors or publisher.
+The following books provide inside information on one of the most prolific, subtle deceptions in the church today.
+Because of the importance of the information contained in the following books, the authors decided to make some of the chapters available for free download for the following books

 PsychoHeresy: The Psychological Seduction of Christianity